johannschopplich/toon/benchmarks/README.md

 Tests how well LLMs can answer questions about data in different formats (TOON, JSON, JSON compact, XML, YAML, CSV):

-1. Generate ~200 questions across 6 datasets (CSV only included for datasets with flat/tabular structure)
+1. Generate 209 questions across 11 datasets (6 primary + 5 structural validation; CSV only included for datasets with flat/tabular structure)
 2. Convert each dataset to all supported formats
 3. Query each LLM with formatted data + question
-4. Validate answers using `gpt-5-nano` as judge
+4. Validate answers deterministically using type-aware comparison (no LLM judge needed)
 5. Aggregate metrics and generate report

 ### Setup